 - Have fluids available all the time

-It is dangerous not having enough fluid to carry out normal bodily functions.
+It is dangerous to not have enough fluid to carry out normal bodily functions.
 The water consumption for an athlete needs to be frequent when exercising and consistent when they are not.
 Here is a list of symptoms that go with dehydration:

 - Dark urine